Atunero/ci-cd-project/README.md

 ## CI/CD Pipeline with GitHub Actions

-The CI/CD process is defined in `.github/workflows/ci-cd-pipeline.yml` and is triggered on every push or pull request to the `main` branch.
+The CI/CD process is defined in `.github/workflows/ci-cd-pipeline.yml` and is triggered on every push or pull request to the `master` branch.
 The pipeline performs the following tasks:

 1. **Checkout Code**: Clones the repository to the runner.
 2. **Setup Python**: Sets up the specified Python version.